Techmeka/blog/docs/_posts/2025-03-01-ACS-AzureAI-Voice-Bot-Helpdesk-Agent.md

 - Need for a secure, low-latency voice agent hosted within the client’s Azure environment
 - No off-the-shelf solution met the requirements for privacy, scalability, and call automation

-## Solution – Tenant-Hosted AI Voice Support Agent
+## Solution – Azure-Hosted AI Voice Support Agent

 TechMeka designed and deployed a **cloud-native voice bot solution** using the Microsoft Azure stack, with a focus on security, latency, and extensibility.